jakejgordon/Universal-Analytics-For-DotNet/README.md

    "user-id");
 ```

-6. Now, all you need to do is push the event to Google Analytics using the EventTracker:
+Finally, all you need to do is push the event to Google Analytics using the EventTracker:

 ```
 var trackingResult = eventTracker.TrackEvent(analyticsEvent);